OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-01-Account-Impersonation.md

 | --- | --- | --- | --- |
 | 3 | 2 | 3 | 3 |

+A critical component of any system is tracking what user is taking actions in that system.
+When account impersonation occurs it “looks” like actions taken by one user are being done by another.

 ## The Gist

 No-code/Low-code applications can be embedded with a developer account which is used implicitly by any application user.